Native Collagen Gel

 2. Use 2-3 sprays of Atelowater to dampen skin (or simply water)

-3. Apply 1-2 pumps of the gel.
-Massage a very thin layer of collagen into the skin and rub.
+3. Apply 1-2 pumps of the collagen gel.
+Massage a very thin layer of the gel into the skin and rub.
 A Tight feeling may occur but this is normal.

 4. Apply eye cream and then day cream (MC2 Atelocream) or night cream (Atelomask)